 Courses: Research (ORL 5521)

 Jeff Wack’s 30-year career has spanned consulting and academia, but in both fields he has seen himself as a champion of marketing theory and its applications.
 Jeff is a Duke alum, earned his doctorate at Yale, then taught graduate marketing there for twenty years before joining Columbia in 2015.
 In addition to consulting to many for-profits, Jeff has worked with the leadership teams of more than a hundred private educational institutions, from Columbia to start-up independent schools, to help them adopt the contemporary marketing practices schools must have to thrive.
 He is also the founder of the annual Strategic Marketing & Advancement Institute, now in its 20th year, which 1,400 independent school heads and director-level administrators have attended.
-Jeff has served on a number of independent school-related boards, including the international scholarship program and The Association of Boarding Schools' current North American Boarding Initiative.
+Jeff has served on a number of independent school-related boards including the international The Association of Boarding Schools' current North American Boarding Initiative.
 He is honored to be the only marketing expert to have served as a trustee of the National Association of Independent Schools.
 Jeff's curriculum vitae is available at www.jtwack.com.
 Jeffrey M. Young

 Courses: Strategic Marketing for Academic Institutions (ORLA 4874)